shaik1002/biggitlabbomb/doc/user/infrastructure/iac/terraform_state.md

 you can store the state file in a remote and shared store.

 GitLab provides a [Terraform HTTP backend](https://www.terraform.io/language/settings/backends/http) to securely store your state files with minimal configuration.

-The Terraform state backend provides automatic versioning and encryption of the sate files managed by the GitLab instance.
+In GitLab, you can:

+- Version your Terraform state files.
+- Encrypt the state file both in transit and at rest.
+- Lock and unlock states.
+- Remotely execute `terraform plan` and `terraform apply` commands.

 WARNING:
 **Disaster recovery planning**
-Terraform state files are encrypted with the lockbox Ruby gem when they are at rest on disk and in object storage with a key derived from the [db_key_base application setting](../../../development/application_secrets.md#secret-entries).
+Terraform state files are encrypted with the lockbox Ruby gem when they are at rest on disk and in object storage.
 [To decrypt a state file, GitLab must be available](https://gitlab.com/gitlab-org/gitlab/-/issues/335739).
 If it is offline, and you use GitLab to deploy infrastructure that GitLab requires (like virtual machines, Kubernetes clusters, or network components), you cannot access the state file easily or decrypt it.